-The Report Abuse Response Team is comprised of the Program Directors, which include Jen Mitri and Kelsi Maciejewski.
-Information about the reported abuse will be restricted to a need-to-know basis and will only include the Response Team, the reporter, and the investigative agency.

-- 1. If you suspect that a child you know is in immediate danger, call 911 immediately. - 2.
-If you suspect physical, sexual, or emotional/psychological abuse of one of their Soccer for Success participants: - You are required to immediately report that suspicion to the Program Directors who will then immediately report to proper authorities. - You are always permitted to report directly to the proper authorities if you do not feel comfortable discussing with the Program Directors. - If the suspect is a staff member, the Report Abuse Response Team will inform the U.S. Soccer Foundation and the staff member will be immediately suspended for the duration of the investigation, the alleged perpetrator shall be re-screened by the U.S. Soccer Foundation in accordance with Part II of the U.S. Soccer Foundation's Soccer for Success Child Protection Policy.

-3. During and after the close of the investigation, the Response Team shall report back to the person who made the initial report to ensure that a report of physical, sexual or emotional/psychological abuse does not get buried by a single individual or group of individuals within the organization who are either engaging in abuse or are engaging in overprotection of the organization or individuals at the expense of a child's safety.
+- 1. The Report Abuse Response Team is comprised of the Program Directors, which include Jen Mitri and Kelsi Maciejewski.
+Information about the reported abuse will be restricted to a need to know basis and will only include the Response Team, the reporter and the investigative agency. - 2.
+If you suspect that a child you know is in immediate danger, call 911 immediately. - 3.
+If you suspect physical, sexual or emotional/psychological abuse of one of their Soccer for Success participants by another staff member, parent, caretaker, family member, Soccer for Success participant or any other party: - You are required to immediately report that suspicion to the proper authorities and then • immediately to the Program Directors. - If you are hesitant to report to the proper authorities, you must immediately report to the ٠ Program Directors who will then work with you to make the report to the proper authorities. - You are then required to work with the Site Coordinator to report suspicion to the responsible party at the school (if indoors). - If the suspect is a Staff Member, the Report Abuse Response Team will inform the U.S. • Soccer Foundation and the Staff Member will be immediately suspended for the duration of the investigation, the alleged perpetrator shall be re-screened by the U.S. Soccer Foundation in accordance with Part II of the U.S. Soccer Foundation's Soccer for Success Child Protection Policy. - 4.
+During and after the close of the investigation, the Response Team shall report back to the person who made the initial report in an effort to ensure that a report of physical, sexual or emotional/psychological abuse does not get buried by a single individual or group of individuals within the organization who are either engaging in abuse or are engaging in overprotection of the organization or individuals at the expense of a child's safety. - 5.
+All Soccer for Success staff members must report any child abuse or neglect.
+For contact information and legal definitions of child abuse specific to each state, visit the U.S. Department of Health & Human Services website: